Soviet Air Forces: 1927 structure

+Units with honorifics were the 7th Dzerzhinsky, 9th Voroshilov, 16th Ultimatum, 20th Frunze, 24th Ilyich, 30th Red Moscow, and 40th Lenin Aviation Squadrons, and 6th Siberian Revolutionary Committee and 24th Far Eastern Ultimatum Separate Aviation Detachments.

+Spanish Civil War

 One of the first major tests for the VVS came in 1936 with the Spanish Civil War, in which the latest Soviet and German aircraft designs were employed against each other in fierce air-to-air combat.
-At first, the I-16 proved superior to any Luftwaffe fighters, and managed to achieve local air superiority wherever they were employed.
+At first, the Polikarpov I-16 proved superior to any Luftwaffe or Spanish Nationalist fighters, and managed to achieve local air superiority wherever they were employed.
 However, the Soviets refused to supply the plane in adequate numbers, and their aerial victories were soon squandered because of their limited use.

-Later, Bf 109s delivered to Franco's Spanish Nationalist air forces secured air superiority for the Nationalists, one they would never relinquish.
+The Nationalists, meanwhile, received steady and developing support from their fascist allies in Italy and Germany, who both directly supplied Nationalist flyers and sent their own aircraft and aircrews to fly under thinly veiled disguises, namely bearing Nationalist colours.
+The Soviet Union ultimately had no answer to the Messerschmitt Bf 109s delivered to Franco's Spanish Nationalist air forces.
+The 109 steadily won air superiority for the Nationalists, something they would never relinquish.
+Soviet efforts to back Republican aviators ended in failure in 1939 as the Nationalists won; Franco's far-right government would rule Spain for nearly 40 years.

 On 19 November 1939, VVS headquarters was again titled the Main Directorate of the Red Army Air Forces under the WPRA HQ.

 1930s aviation and propaganda

 Positive heroism

 The early 1930s saw a shift in ideological focus away from collectivist propaganda and towards "positive heroism."

 Instead of glorifying socialist collectivism as a means of societal advancement, the Soviet Communist Party began uplifting individuals who committed heroic actions that advanced the cause of socialism.
 In the case of aviation, the government began glorifying people who utilized aviation technology as opposed to glorifying the technology itself.
 Pilots such as Valery Chkalov, Georgy Baydukov, Alexander Belyakov, and Mikhail Gromov—as well as many others—were raised to the status of heroes for their piloting skills and achievements.